valowmfk/Azure-TF-A10-AKS/README.md

 The remote_backend directory is a terraform to create your backend terraform state storage, accounts, etc. This is recommended for teams that are running terraform against your environment from multiple sources.

-Key values have been replaced with "<your values here>"
+Key values have been replaced with ""<your values here>""

 Please contact seclouddemo@a10networks.com with any questions.